Bug report #475

 History

-#1 Updated by Tim Sutton almost 18 years ago
+#1 Updated by Tim Sutton about 18 years ago

 Does the problem correct itself after the next pan / zoom?

-#2 Updated by Gary Sherman almost 18 years ago
+#2 Updated by Gary Sherman about 18 years ago

 I can't duplicate the problem described in steps 1-4, using either a TIFF or GRASS raster.